Welcome to today's edition of the Rush 24-7 podcast.

 I know that encyclical is not Latin for rant.

-I just I just watch Trump.
+I just watched Trump.

-It doesn't even disguise every other word seems to be about how unfettered capitalism is destroying the world, and how the rich countries have to give more money to the poor countries to make amends.
+It doesn't even disguise every other word seems to be about how unfettered capitalism is destroying the world and how the rich countries have to give more money to the poor countries to make amends.

 I mean, that's call it what you want, Marxism, socialism, what have you.